Xie Bingying: Early life

-Xie was born in Xinhua, Loudi, Hunan in 1906.
-Her father was a scholar and she had four siblings: one older sister and three older brothers.
+Xie was born in Xinhua, Loudi, Hunan, in 1906.
+Her father was a scholar, and she had four siblings: one older sister and three older brothers.
 Following the traditions and customs of the time, Xie's parents had betrothed her to the son of a family friend, Xiao Ming (萧明 (蕭明, Xiao Ming)), at the age of three.
 Although her mother originally bound her feet, she rebelled against this practice and did not continue with her bindings after she went to school.

 She entered school in 1916, and was the only girl in a private boys' school in her village.
-In 1918, she was accepted into the Datong Girls School in Changsha city, and according to her autobiographies, she was only allowed to attend after she threatened suicide.
+In 1918, she was accepted into the Datong Girls School in Changsha city, and according to her autobiographies, she was allowed to attend only after she threatened suicide.
 However, from there she bounced around schools in Hunan; first the Xinhua County Girls School in 1919, and then the Xinyi Girls School in Yiyang in 1920 (where she was expelled for political activism), and finally the Changsha First Provincial Girls Teacher Training School, also in 1920.
 In 1926, she joined the Nationalist Party's Central Military and Political Academy in Wuchang (also known as the Whampoa Military Academy), which was a training facility for Nationalist and Communist soldiers.